felreach/Stadium/ReadMe.txt

 4. I recommend going through the settings and saving them.
 5. Make sure the script is enabled. (little checkbox next to it in the listed scripts)
 6. The script should announce itself into the twitch chat when its loaded.

+note: if you're upgrading from an earlier version check all of the settings that they are set correctly and save them (even if you didn't change any setting)

 /////////////////
 Description